CodebuffAI/codebuff/web/knowledge.md

 - This helps with discoverability and matches the project's emphasis on clear user interactions
 - Implementation: Remove the `opacity-0` class from the close button's base styles

+### Text Selection

+- When users click to copy command snippets or code blocks, select the entire text
+- This improves UX by making it clear what will be copied
+- Implementation: Add `user-select: all` to clickable code elements
+- Use this pattern for npm install commands, terminal commands, and other copyable snippets

 ## Component Architecture

 ### Client Components and Providers